 - (a) Personal data, including photographs, marital status, names of family members, educational and employment history, or similar information.
 A photograph of the member should be permanently retained. - (b) Election of employee benefits. - (c) Personnel action reports reflecting assignments, promotions, and other changes in employment/appointment status.
 These should be permanently retained. - (d) Original performance evaluations.
-These should be permanently maintained. - (e) Discipline records, including copies of sustained personnel complaints. - Disciplinary action resulting from sustained internally initiated complaints or observation of misconduct shall be maintained pursuant to the established records retention schedule and at least two years (Government Code § 26202; Government Code § 34090). - 2.
-Disciplinary action resulting from a sustained civilian's complaint shall be maintained pursuant to the established records retention schedule and at least five years (Penal Code § 832.5). - (f) Adverse comments such as supervisor notes or memos may be retained in the department file after the member has had the opportunity to read and initial the comment (Government Code § 3305). - Once a member has had an opportunity to read and initial any adverse comment, the member shall be given the opportunity to respond in writing to the adverse comment within 30 days (Government Code § 3306). - 2.
-Any member response shall be attached to and retained with the original adverse comment (Government Code § 3306). - 3.
-If a member refuses to initial or sign an adverse comment, at least one supervisor should note the date and time of such refusal on the original comment and the member should sign or initial the noted refusal.
-Such a refusal, however, shall not be deemed insubordination, nor shall it prohibit the entry of the adverse comment into the member's file (Government Code § 3305).
+These should be permanently retained. - (e) Discipline records, including copies of sustained personnel complaints (see the Personnel Complaints Policy). - Disciplinary action resulting from sustained internally initiated complaints or observation of misconduct shall be maintained pursuant to the established records retention schedule and at least four years (Government Code § 12946). - 2.
+Disciplinary action resulting from a sustained civilian's complaint involving misconduct shall be maintained pursuant to the established records retention schedule and at least 15 years (Penal Code § 832.5). - 3.
+A civilian's complaint involving misconduct that was not sustained shall be maintained pursuant to the established records retention schedule and at least five years (Penal Code § 832.5). - (f) Adverse comments such as supervisor notes or memos may be retained in the department file after the member has had the opportunity to read and initial the comment (Government Code § 3305). - 1.
+Once a member has had an opportunity to read and initial any adverse comment, the member shall be given the opportunity to respond in writing to the adverse comment within 30 days (Government Code § 3306). - 2.
+Any member response shall be attached to and retained with the original adverse comment (Government Code § 3306).

-- (g) Commendations and awards. - (h) Any other information, the disclosure of which would constitute an unwarranted invasion of personal privacy.
+- 3. If a member refuses to initial or sign an adverse comment, at least one supervisor should note the date and time of such refusal on the original comment and the member should sign or initial the noted refusal.
+Such a refusal, however, shall not be deemed insubordination, nor shall it prohibit the entry of the adverse comment into the member's file (Government Code § 3305). - (g) Commendations and awards. - (h) Any other information, the disclosure of which would constitute an unwarranted invasion of personal privacy.